btcsuite/btcwallet/rpc/documentation/README.md

 - [Making API changes](./serverchanges.md)

-A legacy RPC server based on the JSON-RPC API of Bitcoin Core's wallet is also available, but documenting its usage it out of scope for these documents.
+A legacy RPC server based on the JSON-RPC API of Bitcoin Core's wallet is also available, but documenting its usage is out of scope for these documents.